-Claims adjusters are really the unsung heroes of the insurance industry.
+Claims adjusters are really the unsung heroes of the insurance industry, but unfortunately are under a tremendous amount of stress and pressure.
 They often receive little reward and little respect for being on the front lines, even though they can have a major impact on claim outcomes — whether it’s in the form of client satisfaction, detecting fraud or reducing claim costs for all stakeholders.
-So we’ve together 3 tips to help prevent claims adjuster burnout and keep them happy.
+So we’ve together 3 tips to make claims adjusters less stressed out and keep them happy.

 Those claims organizations that are unaware of their claims adjusters’ value, or ignore the looming shortage of claims professionals, will likely struggle on a go-forward basis — unable to attract professionals to provide the top-of-the-line service that their customers demand.

 In fact, 25 percent of insurance industry professionals are expected to retire by 2018, creating an even larger talent and experience gap than already exists, according to a study by McKinsey and Co.
 Talent shortages equal gaps in service, which can then translate into fewer satisfied customers.

 As such, claims organizations would be prudent to facilitate work environments that enable claims professionals to stay engaged and do their best work — satisfying and retaining employees and customers alike.
 After all, a disengaged workforce often makes for disengaged customers — and therefore, potentially, less revenue.